yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 While there are many philosophies on the best approach to handling this problem, I don't believe that marginalized folks are responsible for doing it.
 I don't think that they should have to explain or defend themselves in any way, because that shit is _exhausting_.
 What I do think is that those of who have the benefits of colonial privilege, those of us that find it _easy_ to have these conversations, we are the ones that must stand and do the work: that's the double-edged sword of privilege.
 Feeling guilty about it your privilege?
 Then USE IT.

-Also if you have like, no problem with conflict and seem to enjoy it *cough*, maybe you can do the right thing, too.
+Also if you are like me and seemingly have no problem with conflict (perhaps you even _enjoy it_), maybe you can do the right thing, too.